7 key features to look for when shopping for a vertical form fill seal machine

 Vertical form fill seal (VFFS) machines come in a variety of types but most follow a similar overall configuration.
 Differences become apparent in their construction materials, methods and components.

 So how do you know what to look for to ensure you buy quality equipment?
 Here are 7 key features to pay attention to when shopping for a VFFS machine:

 1. Machine frame construction

-The packaging machine frame is what supports and stabilizes equipment, so to be high quality it must be strong and robust.
+The packaging machine frame is what supports and stabilizes equipment, so it must be strong and robust if it's going to do its job right.
 Typically, the heavier the frame construction, the smoother the machine operates (we will get into why a smoothly operating machine is a good thing later on).

 Machine frames made from stainless steel are ideal, providing unique advantages like a high strength-to-weight ratio, no chipping or flaking risk, and corrosion resistance.